dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1201.md

 2CONS was originally short for the verb construct.

-3When the place given to SETF is a CAR or CDR, it expands into a call to the function RPLACA or RPLACD; some old-school Lispers--the same ones who still use SETQ--will still use RPLACA and RPLACD directly, but modern style is to use SETF of CAR or CDR.
+3When the place given to SETF is a CAR or CDR, it expands into a call to the function RPLACA or RPLACD; some old-school Lispers -- the same ones who still use SETQ -- will still use RPLACA and RPLACD directly, but modern style is to use SETF of CAR or CDR.

 4Typically, simple objects such as numbers are drawn within the appropriate box, and more complex objects will be drawn outside the box with an arrow from the box indicating the reference.
-This actually corresponds well with how many Common Lisp implementations work--although all objects are conceptually stored by reference, certain simple immutable objects can be stored directly in a cons cell.
+This actually corresponds well with how many Common Lisp implementations work -- although all objects are conceptually stored by reference, certain simple immutable objects can be stored directly in a cons cell.

 5The phrase for-side-effect is used in the language standard, but recycling is my own invention; most Lisp literature simply uses the term destructive for both kinds of operations, leading to the confusion I'm trying to dispel.

-6The string functions NSTRING-CAPITALIZE, NSTRING-DOWNCASE, and NSTRING-UPCASE are similar--they return the same results as their N-less counterparts but are specified to modify their string argument in place.
+6The string functions NSTRING-CAPITALIZE, NSTRING-DOWNCASE, and NSTRING-UPCASE are similar -- they return the same results as their N-less counterparts but are specified to modify their string argument in place.

 7For example, in an examination of all uses of recycling functions in the Common Lisp Open Code Collection (CLOCC), a diverse set of libraries written by various authors, instances of the PUSH/NREVERSE idiom accounted for nearly half of all uses of recycling functions.